-An Article on Perfecting your Routine.
+An article concerning perfecting your routine.
 Why do people flock to magic shows?

-However, on looking at the picture from another angle, meaning from the magician’s point of view, much of the success of the show depends not just on the tricks but also the manner in which the entire stage performance is handled.
+However, on looking at the picture from a different angle, meaning from the magician’s point of view, much of the success of the show depends not just on the tricks but also the manner in which the entire stage performance is handled.

-A magician is akin to an actor – like the way in which an actor establishes himself on stage with his very first performance, it is essential for a magician to do the same as well.
+A magician is akin to an actor – like the way in which an actor establishes himself on stage with his very first performance, it is essential for a magician to do the same.

-It is this personality which goes on to become his signature as he progresses in his career and is used by people to identify him every time he makes an appearance.
+It is this personality which goes on to become a magician's signature on career progression to identify the magician every time a performance is made.
 So it is best to start perfecting your routine.

-The importance of having a character lies in the fact that it sets the flow for the entire routine right from the moment the magician appears on stage and continues right till the conclusion of the show.
+The importance of having a character lies in the fact that it sets the flow for the entire routine right from the moment the magician appears on stage and continues until the conclusion of the show.

 What could be a better way to prove this fact than observe the career graphs of all famous magicians?

-David Copperfield’s hallmark is that whenever he performs there should be rock music playing in the background, Cardini liked to give the impression that he was totally drunk and Channing Pollock would maintain a somber demeanor throughout his performance and smile only after he had successfully performed the last trick.
+David Copperfield’s hallmark is that whenever he performs rock music is played in the background, Cardini liked to give the impression that he was totally drunk and Channing Pollock would maintain a sombre demeanour throughout his performance and smile only after he had successfully performed the last trick.

 Apart from lending logic to the show, such a sequence would also be systematic in terms of usage of props and objects.
 In this case, many magicians resort to story telling as a form of link building which would hold their performance together and act as a cohesive bond between everything that they have to offer.